skooter500/GE2-Labtest1-2018/readme.md

     public float followers = 2;
     public GameObject prefab;
     ```
-- Write code in the Awake method of the EagleSpawner to spawn a fleet of Eagles in a "V pattern" around the position of the gameObject.
+- Write code in the Awake method of the EagleSpawner to spawn a fleet of Eagles in a "V pattern" around the position of the eagleSpawner game object.
 The variable ```gap``` is used to set the gap between each of the Eagles on the X and Z axis. ```followers``` is used to set the number of eagles to spawn each side of the leader.
 For example a value of 2 means 2 followers each side of the leader, meaning 5 Eagles in total.
-Use the Eagle prefab you made earlier to the prefab gameObject.
+Drag the Eagle prefab you made earlier to the prefab gameObject.
 The diagram below shows how the eagles should be spawned.
 This script needs to work correctly even if the eagleSpawner is rotated, which it is.

 ![Eagles](images/eagles.jpg)